-Over half of the student body commutes to campus.
-During the day and after classes, many commuters study in the Research & Information Commons (RIC) or socialize in the Wick Student Center.
+Over half of the student body commutes to campus for classes and activities.
+During the day and after classes, many commuters study in the Research & Information Commons (RIC) or socialize in the John R. Yurtchuk Student Center.
 Commuter students are encouraged to become involved in student organizations and to participate in student activities.
-Information about campus life and student events is provided through the Daemen website and regular Daemen University email communications.
-Commuter students may bring a bag lunch or purchase a la carte meals at The Wildcat Den.
-More substantial, all-youcan-eat meals may be purchased in the dining hall for cash or with "CAT Cash."
+Information about campus life and student events is provided through the Daemen website, Daemen Connect, @daemenlife and @daemenuniversity social media pages, and regular Daemen University email communications.
+Microwaves are available in various locations on campus for those who opt to bring their own lunch.
+A la carte meals are available for purchase at The Wildcat Den.
+More substantial, all-you-can-eat meals may be purchased in the John R. Yurtchuk Dining Hall for cash, credit, or "CAT Cash."
 Private lockers for commuter students are available in several campus academic buildings.
 Parking permits are required of all persons (residents, commuters, faculty, staff, and visitors).
 Apply for a parking permit via your MyDaemen page.